Alanine Aminotransferase ALT, previously called SGPT aka Glutamic Pyruvic Transaminase, GPT

 Heartworm disease or its treatment with Immiticide, hemolytic anemias, insufficient oxygen (hypoxia), metabolic disorders, over-exertion, severe body trauma and all the diseases that cause elevated AP can also elevate your pet’s ALT levels.

 Significant gum/dental disease in your dog or cat can also moderately elevate its ALT levels .
 So can the NSAIDs given long term to dogs to treat arthritis (eg Rimadyl®, Deramaxx®, Previcox®,Metacam®, etc.).
-After the pet’s teeth are cleaned and antibiotics given; or the NSAID discontinued, It can take up to three weeks for ALT elevations due to either of those two causes to return to normal. (ref) (The article was sponsored by a testing laboratory and written by academics.
+After the pet’s teeth are cleaned and antibiotics given; or the NSAID discontinued, It can take up to three weeks for ALT elevations due to either of those two causes to return to normal.
+(That article was sponsored by the testing laboratory, Idexx.
 So, naturally, it suggests a lot of testing.)